mjalleda/Selenium/Selenium_Tutorial/README.md

 1: To retrieve all links on a page.
 Which will be possible by htmlelement “a”
 2: To retrieve all images on a page.
 Which will be possible by attribute “img”
 3: To retrieve all tables on a page.
 Which will be possible by htmlelement “table”
 4: To retrieve all links on a page.
-Which will be possible by htmlelement “frame”
+Which will be possible by htmlelement “li”
 5: To retrieve all buttons on a page.
 Which will be possible by htmlelement “button”
 6: To retrieve all input/text boxes on a page.
 Which will be possible by htmlelement “input”